Donte Jackson (American football): 2020

-Jackson entered training camp slated as the primary starting cornerback after James Bradberry opted out for the season.
+Jackson entered training camp slated as the primary starting cornerback after James Bradberry signed with the New York Giants.
 Defensive coordinator Phil Snow named Jackson and Eli Apple as the starting cornerbacks to begin the season, along with starting safeties Tre Boston and Jeremy Chinn.

 In Week 2, Jackson recorded three combined tackles (one solo), a pass deflection, and made his first interception of the season off a pass thrown by Tom Brady that was intended for tight end Rob Gronkowski during the 31–17 loss at the Tampa Bay Buccaneers.
 The following week, Jackson had one tackle, a season-high two pass deflections, and intercepted a pass thrown by Justin Herbert that was intended for Keenan Allen during a 21–16 win at the Los Angeles Chargers in Week 3.
 He was inactive for two games (Weeks 11–12) due to a lingering toe injury he had been dealing with throughout the season.
 He finished his sophomore season in 2020 with a total of 34 combined tackles (22 solo), 11 pass deflections, and three interceptions in 14 games and 13 starts.
 The Carolina Panthers ended the season with a 5–11 record and missed the playoffs after finishing third in the NFC South.